Functionals in the Clouds: An abstract architecture of serverless Cloud-Native Apps: Serverless computing paradigm

 \section{Serverless computing paradigm}

 means that application code (serverless function) is executed on-demand in response to triggers (based on events) that application developers provide in advance.
 Usually, serverless functions implement discrete units of application functionality.
-For an up to date introduction to the subject, see \url{https://www.sumologic.com/blog/microservices-vs-serverless-architecture/}.
+For an introduction to this subject, see Tozzi 2021 \cite{Tozzi}.

 The serverless computing model includes also Backend as a Service (BaaS) component.
 It means that the entire backend (database, storage, etc.) of a system is handled independently and offered as a service.